leod/hncynic/data/README.md

   > length-distr-cumulative.data.train.pp.comments.svg
 ```
 ![comment length distribution](length-distr.data.train.pp.comments.svg) ![cumulative comment length distribution](length-distr-cumulative.data.train.pp.comments.svg)
+There are many long comments, but it's not as bad as I thought: more than 50% of all top-level
+comments have fewer than 50 tokens.

 What's the average number of paragraphs per comment?
 (This is starting to feel more and more like
 some kind of Jupyter notebook)